MichaelCurrin/learn-to-code/en/topics/databases/SQL/README.md

 ## What is SQL?

 What is a database and an RDMS?
-This intro article covers the basics and some flavors of SQL
+This intro article covers the basics and some flavors of SQL:

 - [What is a Relational Database Management System?](https://www.codecademy.com/articles/what-is-rdbms-sql)